4 June, 2013

 The images combined to create this picture were captured by Hubble's Advanced Camera for Surveys (ACS).
 A version of this image was submitted to the Hubble’s Hidden Treasures image processing competition by Judy Schmidt.

-These pictures give the first detailed views of the next batch of Galileo satellites, the first of which has already been delivered to ESA for rigorous testing in simulated space conditions.
+A detailed view of a Galileo satellites, manufactured at OHB then delivered to ESA for rigorous testing in simulated space conditions.

-It is being prepared for testing in the ESTEC Test Centre, a unique facility for Europe with all the facilities needed to validate a satellite for launch under one roof.
+All Galileo satellites are put to the test in the ESTEC Test Centre in the Netherlands, a unique facility for Europe with all the facilities needed to validate a satellite for launch under one roof.

-ESA astronaut Luca Parmitano is spending six months on the International Space Station conducting experiments and keeping the orbital outpost running with five colleague astronauts.
+ESA astronaut Luca Parmitano spent six months on the International Space Station conducting experiments and keeping the orbital outpost running with five colleague astronauts.

 To see more of Luca's incredible shots, please visit the Volare mission Flickr channel.